costs

 Driver Age, Location, and Driving History: Younger drivers, those in urban areas with higher accident or theft rates, and individuals with a history of claims or traffic violations typically face higher premiums.

 Annual Mileage and Usage Patterns: Drivers who log fewer miles or use their Tesla for leisure rather than daily commuting may qualify for lower rates.
+For more information about low mileage insurance coverage and how to save see our article on low mileage car insurance.

 Coverage Levels: Opting for higher liability limits, comprehensive, and collision coverage will increase premiums, but these are often necessary for protecting a valuable vehicle like the Model 3.